essquai/mm3/README.md

 creates an installation archive from source.
 It can also create a source distribution.
 Finally, since mm3 is a Modula-3 compiler written in Modula-3, it can create a bootstrap package consisting of mm3 itself compiler to C bootstrap source code.

-**mm3* is just the compiler from cm3.
+**mm3** only includes the compiler from cm3.
 The fourth and final piece of this packaging script will install packages from the [cm3 fork](https://github.com/essquai/cm3) to your mm3 site installation.

 ## LLVM backend
 The LLVM release 18 backend included in cm3 didn't compile.
 On one hand, the version in mm3 was mangled enough to compile and build.
-Other hand it doesn work, but looks like a linkage problem between the gcc and llvm worlds.
+Other hand it doesn work, has appearance of a linkage incompatibility between the gcc and llvm worlds.
 Building mm3 purely with *clang* actually makes the problem worse, not better.

-This code included simply to serve as a reference for other or perhaps simpler intermediate representation back ends.
+This LLVM backend code included simply to serve as a reference for other or perhaps simpler intermediate representation back ends.